pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 Tanzu Application Platform includes a number of supply chains packages, each of which installs two [ClusterSupplyChains](https://cartographer.sh/docs/v0.6.0/reference/workload/#clustersupplychain).
-Only one supply chain package can be installed at a time.
+You can only install one supply chain package at a time.

 The supply chains provide some [parameters](https://cartographer.sh/docs/v0.6.0/templating/#parameters) to the referenced templates.
-These might be overridden by the parameters provided by the workload.
+The parameters provided by the workload might override the parameters in this topic.

 ## <a id='source-url'></a> Source-to-URL